 The IRB must approve all modifications to the research activities before implemented.
 Modifications are submitted through Cayuse IRB.
 As a general practice, modifications are reviewed at the same level of oversight as the original submission, unless the modifications require an increased level of oversight.
 In such a case, the IRB will determine the appropriate increased level of review.

 Adverse Events and Deviations

-Investigators are responsible to report any adverse events or deviations from the IRB approved study in Cayuse.
-Any change, divergence, or departure from the design or procedures that affects the participant’s rights, safety or welfare must be promptly reported to the IRB.
-Changes in the conduct of the trial which does not affect the safety or welfare of the participants’ rights, safety, or well-being, or on the completeness, accuracy, and reliability of the study data also represents non-compliance and should be reported.
-In example, the enrollment of more participants that the number initially approved for is non-compliance and will need to be reported.
+Investigators are responsible for reporting any adverse events associated with their research or deviations from the approved IRB protocol.
+Any change, divergence, or departure from the design or procedures (intended or not) that affects the participant’s rights, safety or welfare must be reported to the IRB promptly.
+Changes in the conduct of research which do not affect the safety or welfare of the participants’ rights, safety, or well-being, or compromise the completeness, accuracy, and reliability of the study data also represent non-compliance need to be reported.
+These events can be reported to an IRB Administrator who will help the PI submit a report in Cayuse IRB.

 Closing the Study

-If all research activities involving human participants have been completed, the investigators are no longer required to obtain continuing review and approval for the study.
-Researches should inform the IRB of the completion of the study by submitting a closure report through Cayuse IRB.
+Once all research activities involving human participants or their identifiable data or biospecimens have been completed, continuing review is no longer required.
+In this event, the researchers should inform the IRB Administrator of completion of the study and submitting a Closure Request through Cayuse IRB.